By Kenzie Love

 Although Shift has benefited from a pilot business license in Vancouver, the possibility of expanding into other Canadian cities has been complicated by the co-op’s differences from conventional delivery businesses, and the sometimes difficult accompanying regulations elsewhere in Canada.
 Although there are a couple of cargo-bike delivery companies in Montreal — though they’re not worker co-ops — Gibbs hopes these businesses can become more widespread.

-In the meantime, Gibbs says, being a member of CWCF has helped Shift with many of the challenges its faced.
+In the meantime, Gibbs says, being a member of CWCF has helped Shift with many of the challenges it has faced.
 He learned about the importance of regular check-ins between worker co-op members, to alert each other to both problems and successes, at a recent CWCF conference, and says being part of a broader network of worker co-ops has also helped Shift.

 “With a lot of situations that co-ops go through, there’s almost always at least one other co-op that’s gone through something similar if not the exact same situation,” he says.
 “So that’s one of the things we’ve gone through recently is dealing with the founders leaving and some challenges around that, so being able through CWCF to get in contact with other co-ops that have been through very similar situations, and ask them how they dealt with it.”